 It’s easy to say that renting is ‘dead money’, but at reallymoving we don’t necessarily think that’s true.
 Renting allows you to stay in a place that you make your home.
 The only difference is that you’re not investing long term into your future.
 Rent pays for now, whereas a mortgage pays for both now and the future.

 But it’s easier said than done to trade in your rent for a mortgage.

 However, if you’re renting with a partner, maybe this is the year to start thinking about what you could get a mortgage for, and where you might like to buy.
-It’s much easier to buy with someone else, and if you’re starting to dream of a place you can make your own, make changes to the décor and invest in something long term with your sweetheart, maybe 2019 is your year.
+It’s much easier to buy with someone else, and if you’re starting to dream of a place you can make your own, make changes to the décor and invest in something long term with your sweetheart, maybe this is your year.

 Start with our first time buyer mortgage guide.